Boris Johnson isn't worried about the UK economy. He should be – KION546

 The big picture

-Johnson has so far been reluctant to forcefully address labor shortages, insisting they are part of the “stresses and strains” of a country transitioning towards a highly productive economy.
-He said that “pulling the big lever marked ‘uncontrolled immigration'” is not the answer.
+Johnson has been reluctant to address shortages of labor and goods, telling BBC Radio in an interview on Tuesday that they are part of the “stresses and strains” of a transition to a more productive economy.

-But the government does need a plan to address the huge economic aftershocks arising from the pandemic and Brexit.
+“This country’s natural ability to sort out its logistics and supply chains is very strong,” said Johnson.
+“What we won’t do is pull the lever … marked uncontrolled immigration.”

+But he’s taking fire from his own side.
+Simon Wolfson, CEO of retailer Next and a prominent member of Johnson’s Conservative Party, says worker shortages are “a real problem” affecting thousands of restaurants, care homes, fruit farms, warehouses and many more businesses, and that an inflationary spiral could follow.

 In that case, huge numbers of workers flooded the jobs market but didn’t have the right skills, resulting in labor shortages.
 The price of energy skyrocketed, and supply shortages fueled inflation.